near/wallet-selector/packages/core/docs/guides/custom-wallets.md

 A variation of `WalletModule` is added to state during setup under `modules` (`ModuleState`) and accessed by the UI to display the available wallets.
 It's important that `id` is unique to avoid conflicts with other wallets installed by a dApp.
 The `type` property is coupled to the parameter we pass to `WalletModuleFactory` and `WalletBehaviourFactory`.

 Although we've tried to implement a polymorphic approach to wallets, there are some differences between wallet types that means your implementation won't always mirror other wallets such as Sender vs. Ledger.
-There are currently four types of wallet:
+There are currently five types of wallet:

+- `BrowserWallet`
+- `InjectedWallet`
-- `BrowserWallet`: NEAR Wallet
+- `HardwareWallet`
-- `InjectedWallet`: Sender & Math Wallet
-- `HardwareWallet`: Ledger
+- `BridgeWallet`
-- `BridgeWallet`: WalletConnect
+- `InstantLinkWallet`

 ## Methods